Creating a climate transition plan

 3. Get the right people on your team

 Successful climate transition planning needs to be adapted to your business – cookie-cutter solutions won’t be successful.
-You will need to involve teams from across the business and include their perspective early for the best results.
+You must involve teams from across the business and include their perspective early for the best results.
 Strategy and finance input is a must, and most companies will require input from procurement, operations, facilities, and risk too.

 4. Gather relevant information and check it against your framework